 The brain adapts to the drugs, soon mistaking the medicated state for the natural, resting state.
-Sobriety is experienced as form of stress as the brain mistakes the absence of the drug as a threat to its maladjusted balance.
-As the brain comes back into a natural position during neurofeedback sessions, the substance or behaviour may no longer have the desired effect.
+Sobriety is experienced as a form of stress as the brain mistakes the absence of the drug as a threat to its maladjusted balance.
+As the brain comes back into a natural position during neurofeedback sessions, the substance or behavior may no longer have the desired effect.

 While neurofeedback therapy can help with serious drug use, the physical addiction will still need to be overcome, and a multi-faceted approach is crucial.
 Neurofeedback shouldn’t be thought of as a stand-alone therapy, but as a supporting one.
 It’s not a miracle cure and doesn’t do the work for you.
 It does however give you more control and a clear emotional footing to do the work successfully.

 If you would like to arrange a consultation to see if we can help, apply here...

 I was really skeptical and cannot believe I’m now pain free for the first time since I can remember.
 And I gave up smoking without even trying.